dotnet/runtime/docs/design/features/DynamicAllocationSampling.md

 TODO: is there anything to do in ClrEtwAllMeta.lst?

-Perfview should be updated to recognize the new event and leverage its payload for more accurate memory allocations analysis.
+Perfview could be updated to recognize the new event and leverage its payload for more accurate memory allocations analysis.